-"(a) Definitions. - The following definitions apply in this section:
+Definitions. - The following definitions apply in this section: "(a)

-(1a) Emergency personnel officer. - Firefighting, search and rescue, or emergency medical service personnel, or any employee of any duly accredited State or local government agency possessing authority to enforce the criminal laws of the State who (i) is actively serving in a position with assigned primary duties and responsibilities for the prevention and detection of crime or the general enforcement of the criminal laws of the State and (ii) possesses the power of arrest by virtue of an oath administered under the authority of the State.
+Emergency personnel officer. - Firefighting, search and rescue, or emergency (1a) medical service personnel, or any employee of any duly accredited State or local government agency possessing authority to enforce the criminal laws of the State who (i) is actively serving in a position with assigned primary duties and responsibilities for the prevention and detection of crime or the general enforcement of the criminal laws of the State and (ii) possesses the power of arrest by virtue of an oath administered under the authority of the State.

-- (3) Peer counselor.
-Any active or retired law enforcement officer officer, emergency personnel officer, or civilian employee of a law enforcement agency who: - a.
-Has received training to provide emotional and moral support and counseling to client law enforcement employees employees, emergency personnel officers, and their immediate families; and families.
+Peer counselor. - Any active or retired law enforcement officer, (3) emergency personnel officer, or civilian employee of a law enforcement agency who:

+Has received training to provide emotional and moral support and a. counseling to client law enforcement employees, emergency personnel officers, and their immediate families; andfamilies.